OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 localization_priority: Priority
 ---

 # Create custom functions in Excel

 Custom functions enable developers to add new functions to Excel by defining those functions in JavaScript as part of an add-in.
 Users within Excel can access custom functions just as they would any native function in Excel, such as `SUM()`.
-This article describes how to create custom functions in Excel.

 [!include[Excel custom functions note](../includes/excel-custom-functions-note.md)]